Yamagi/startvm/README.md

 ## Usage

 Create a new directory in your VMDIR.
 The directory name is used as VM name, so do not use any character forbidden by Bhyve.
-Put bhyve.cfg into it.
+Put a *bhyve.cfg* into it.
+If you need to override global options, put a *startvm.cfg* beside it.
 An example config is supplied.
-Now you're ready to start your VM:
+Now you're ready to start your
+VM:

     Usage: ./startvm.sh [vmname] cmd